aghstrategies/openid_connect_sso/README.md

+## Basic setup for an oAuth2 based SSO setup with the server site also acting as a client site:
+- Server site has oAuth2 server installed and configured as per instructions
+- Server site has openid_connect and openid_connect_sso installed and configured as per instructions
+- Server site does NOT have openid_connect_sso_client installed
+- Server site has sso.php and sso.config.php installed at the web root with the network array filled with the other network sites.
+The site where this is installed should be last in the array. https and strict cookies on.

+- Client site haste openid_connect, openid_connect_sso, and openid_connect_sso_client installed and configured
+- Client site has sso.php and sso.config.php installed at the web root with the network array filled with the other network sites.
+The site where this is installed should be last in the array. https and strict cookies on.

+- At each site's configuration form (/admin/config/services/openid-connect-sso), the cookie domain is configured for the site domain and the SSO URL points to an sso script (full url) that is not it's own.
+SSO is enabled.
+On the client site the connect client is "generic" (form defaults are currently broken).
+- The server site has an oAuth2 server configured with both sites as clients.
+More information in docs for that module
+- The client and server site both have openID connect configured at (/admin/config/services/openid-connect) following that module.

-Important Notes on this D8-version:
+## Important Notes on this D8-version:
 0. This is not yet on parity w/ the D7 version of openid_connect_sso.
-1. You need to patch openid_connect.module with this patch: https://www.drupal.org/files/issues/2796697-return-response-object.patch for any of this to work.
-2. This is not working with caching.
+1. This is not working with caching.
 This should be fixable quickly, but for the time being add this snippet to the settings.php
+2. There's no reason not to enable cookie_domain_strict in sso.config.php - this should probably be default
+3. There's no reason not to enable https either, oAuth2 requires https anyways

-if (isset($_COOKIE['Drupal_visitor_SSOLogout']) || isset($_COOKIE['Drupal_visitor_SSOLogin'])) {
+`if (isset($_COOKIE['Drupal_visitor_SSOLogout']) || isset($_COOKIE['Drupal_visitor_SSOLogin'])) {
   $settings['cache']['bins']['dynamic_page_cache'] = 'cache.backend.null';
   $settings['cache']['bins']['render'] = 'cache.backend.null';
-}
+}`

 And adjust your services.yml with this chunk:

-services:
+`services:
   cache.backend.null:
     class: Drupal\Core\Cache\NullBackendFactory
+`

 3. sso.php script:
     - I have not tested the a.-Subdomain-based approach